-The advantage of long span buildings is that there is more space inside.
-Long span buildings are popular for sports arenas and other applications requiring maximum visibility, and for bulk storage and retail uses requiring large clear area.
+The advantage of this type of building is that there is more space inside.
+They are popular for sports arenas and other applications requiring maximum visibility, and for bulk storage and retail uses requiring large clear area.

 Professional Design and Installation

 Due to the nature of long span construction, the construction materials including framing members and trusses are oversized and require special care for installation.
-Long span structures may need bracing during craning and construction to keep the materials true.
-Before constructing a long span structure, make sure the contractor and building installation crews have experience working with buildings of similar size.
+They may need bracing during craning and construction to keep the materials true.
+Before constructing this type of structure, make sure the contractor and building installation crews have experience working with buildings of similar size.

 A licensed engineer should also be consulted in the planning stages of a long span structure.
 The engineer will ensure that the building is structurally sound and meets local building codes.
 Because the roof of the structure is not supported with interior columns, the structure must be designed to withstand snow, wind and rain over long distances without excessive deflection.